milian14/MarkDownPages/introduction.md

 # Introduction to Montclair, NJ

-Montclair, NJ, is a vibrant town located just a few from New York City.
-Known for its arts scene, beautiful parks, and bustling downtown, Montclair offers a mix of urban excitement and suburban charm.
+Montclair, NJ, is a vibrant town located just a few miles from New York City.
+It is widely known for its great art scene, fantastic semi-city life, fantastic food, and host to many festivals.

 - Population: about 39,000
 - Founded: 1868